godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 The code that you make with GDExtension can be ported into the engine if need be, and vice versa: Some engine parts can be made into a GDExtension library, reducing engine bloat.
 It also offers tighter integration into the editor now as you can expose your extension code as nodes and the engine will automatically generate help pages.

-GDExtention was implemented by Juan and George, and further improved by many contributors, especially while porting the [official godot-cpp C++ bindings](https://github.com/godotengine/godot-cpp).
+GDExtension was implemented by Juan and George, and further improved by many contributors, especially while porting the [official godot-cpp C++ bindings](https://github.com/godotengine/godot-cpp).
 Resident XR enthusiast and Godot contributor Bastiaan Olij ([BastiaanOlij](https://github.com/BastiaanOlij)) took the time to write a blog post to [introduce GDExtensions](/article/introducing-gd-extensions).

 **Important remarks:**